szilard/benchm-dataframes/README.md

 This is far from a comprehensive benchmark.
 It is my attempt to *quickly* get an idea of the order of magnitude of running times for aggregations and joins on datasets of sizes of interest to *me* at the moment.

-The results are expected to vary with hardware, tuning, and likely even more with dataset size, structure etc. Perhaps the strongest critique against the general relevance of this benchmark could be that it uses a certain data size and structure only, instead of examining a variety of.
+The results are expected to vary with hardware, dataset size, structure etc.
-In addition, one might say that queries in practice are complex and the running times depend not only on how fast are these primitives, but also on how the query optimizer (if applicable) can deal with complexity.
-Again, a comprehensive SQL benchmark is out of the scope here (but see e.g. TPC-DS).
+In addition, one might say that queries in practice are more complex and their running times depend not only on how fast are these primitives, but also on how the query optimizer (if applicable) can deal with complexity.
+Again, a comprehensive SQL benchmark is out of scope here (but see e.g. TPC-DS).